mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-call-to-function.md

 The  legacy command "SYSM60C" accepts two parameters: **PRET** (Program return Value) and **PFNM** (Printer Filename).

-We have a CL Program named **ExampleCL** that is using the User-defined "SYSM60C" command:
+We have a CL Program named **ExampleCL** that is using the User-defined command "SYSM60C" :

 ```
 0001.00             PGM                                                                040826